 Large hairy armadillo

-We currently have four large hairy armadillos that are part of our Presentations team
+We currently have one large hairy armadillos that is part of our Presentations team

 Where can they be found

-Currently only one of the four large hairy armadillos is on show in Brilliant Birds
+The large hairy armadillo is on show in Brilliant Birds

 In the Wild

 In the wild, the large hairy armadillo is one of the most abundant species of armadillo in South America and can be found in grasslands, forests and savannahs.
 They are found in regions of Bolivia, Paraguay, Argentina and Eastern Chile.

 The armadillo's head and body are covered with protective bony plates.
 The plates on its back are flexible although they do provide a very protective coating against their natural predators.
 This species are more hairy than other armadillo species with its underside densely covered in hair, which project from their bony plates.
 They also have powerful front claws for foraging and avoiding predators.